 A verbal reasoning test consists of a paragraph of text.
 You will be instructed to read the text followed by studying a series of statements.
 You must determine whether the statements are either true, false or you are unable to determine based on the information contained in the paragraph of text.
 The tests are typically completed under pressurised time constraints.
 It is common that you will not be able to answer the questions in the allotted time.
-Whilst the rules can vary from test to test, be careful when rushing through the paper in order to answer all of the questions, as they are often negatively marked.
-You are probably better to work quickly but accurately, rather than too fast and making mistakes, even if this means you will not be able to answer all of the questions.
+Whilst the rules can vary from test to test, be careful when rushing through the paper in order to answer all the questions, as they are often negatively marked.
+You are probably better to work quickly but accurately, rather than too fast and making mistakes, even if this means you will not be able to answer all the questions.

 You should not use any previous knowledge you have on any subject to answer the questions, you must only use the information contained in the text.
-For example, if in the paragraph of text is says that “the sky is green”, and the preceding statement says “the sky is blue”, you should confirm that the “the sky is blue” statement is false as it disagrees with what is stated in the text.
+For example, if in the paragraph of text is saying that “the sky is green”, and the preceding statement says “the sky is blue”, you should confirm that the “the sky is blue” statement is false as it disagrees with what is stated in the text.

 We would suggest you tackle the examination by reading the statement before you read the text.
-This will allow you to understand what information you are looking for and you can answer the question when you have ascertained the information.
-If you read the entire paragraph, you might spend unnecessary time reading all of the text, when you could have stopped after the first few sentences
+This will allow you to understand what information you are looking for, and you can answer the question when you have ascertained the information.
+If you read the entire paragraph, you might spend unnecessary time reading all of the text, when you could have stopped after the first few sentences.

 Verbal Reasoning Free Practice Test